wttech/bobcat/docs/_docs/guides/first-aem-test.md

   - type: RICHTEXT_FONT_FORMAT
     value: BOLD
 ```
-- The component configuration file contains information about how the component dialogs should be filled.
+- The component configuration file contains information about how the component dialogs should be filled in.
 The text component dialog has a richtext field in which we want to have some text.
 We can also set this text to be bold.

 In the test we will select the component on the page.
 Then we will fill it out using the configuration file: